zzhjerry/project-management-system/README.md

 - **experts (array, optional)**: an array of choosen experts for the choosen project with status in following schema

+I use reference to store `expert` in `experts` because it saves more space as the growth of number of projects, number of experts per project and expert profile length.

 ``` javascript
 {
   expert: ObjectId,
   status: ["approved", "rejected"]
 }
 ```

-#### embeded vs reference:

-I use reference to store `expert` in `experts` because it saves more space as the growth of number of projects, number of experts per project and expert profile length.

 > Expert